AleXoundOS/mpv-cut/README.md

 of GHC).

-So we're left with linking with "-rpath=mpv-cut-deplibs", and put all needed Haskell libraries into hsLibs dir when installing the plugin.
+So we're left with linking with "-rpath=mpv-cut-deplibs", and put all needed Haskell libraries into mpv-cut-deplibs dir when installing the plugin.

 #### Inaccurate MPV seek with audio and some video formats #2
-MPV cannot seek to exact requested time.
+MPV cannot seek to exact requested time with them.
 This results in inability to navigate to previously saved timestamp.
 In practice this even happened with a few timestamps of mp4 file.

 #### Possibly inaccurate FFmpeg seek #3
 First of all by it's nature stream copy cannot guarantee frame accurate cut